ZeeChono/GradientCodeReadDocs/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to Gradient Coding Simulation's documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+**Abstract**
+This document describes the basic AWS EC2 cluster work flow setup for the Gradient Coding Simulation.
+It relies on the Python scripting language and the support from the [mpi4py packages](https://mpi4py.readthedocs.io/en/stable/index.html).
+This document consists of three sections:
+- Introduction
+- Usage
+- Coding

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.